AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 The last stand of the Acropolis is a reminder that even in the darkest of times, there is always hope.
 It is a reminder that even the smallest of armies can make a difference.
 It is a reminder that the human spirit is indomitable.

-A.I., Xerses I of Battle of Salamis.
+Xerxes I of the Battle of Salamis.

 Battle order.
 The Achaemenid fleet (in red) entered from the east (right) and confronted the Greek fleet (in blue) within the confines of the strait (Wiki Image).